t0muxx/t0muxx.github.io/content/posts/WU-Sthack_2021_Reverse_Miteenpullover\/index.md

 - I know that the father will retrieve and set the child RIP register by using `GetThreadContext`/`SetThreadContex`.
 - I knew some offset in the child are used to call some functions
-        - Example baseAddress+0x8170 correspondt to memcpy call by the child process.
+        - Example baseAddress+0x8170 correspond to `memcpy` call by the child process.
 ![](img/xrefsimport.png)

-- My goal is :
+- My goal is to :
         + Inject a dll into the parent process
         + The dll create hooks on `GetThreadContext`/`SetThreadContext`
-        + Analyze whenever i'm on an interesing offset (cf function call.)
+        + Analyze whenever i'm on an interesting offset (cf function call.)

 ### Preparing the Dll